 Not all people with abnormal sperm morphology will experience infertility, and some people with abnormal sperm morphology can conceive without intervention.

-- IVF (in vitro fertilization): With IVF, a healthcare provider combines a sperm and egg outside the body before inserting the fertilized egg into a uterus.
+- IVF (in vitro fertilization): With IVF, sperm cells and eggs are combined outside the body before inserting the fertilized egg into a uterus.

-- ICSI (Intracytoplasmic sperm injection): With ICSI, a healthcare professional identifies a healthy sperm and uses a tiny needle to inject the single sperm directly into an egg, which can then be implanted into a uterus (O’Neill, 2018).
+- ICSI (Intracytoplasmic sperm injection): For people with significant morphology issues, ICSI, can be a more effective solution than regular IVF.
+In this procedure, a single favorable sperm cell is selected and injected directly into an egg, which can then be implanted into a uterus.

 If you’ve been told that you have abnormal sperm morphology, remember that while sperm morphology contributes to fertility, abnormal sperm morphology doesn’t always mean you can’t fertilize an egg.

-There are things you can do to improve your sperm morphology and ARTs that can help if you experience infertility.
+There are things you can do to improve your sperm morphology and a range of interventions healthcare providers can use to help you conceive if you and your partner are experiencing infertility.
 Your healthcare provider can advise you on the best treatment options.